aurelienpierreeng/ansel-doc/content/modules/utility-modules/lighttable/import.md

 ignore JPEG images
 : Check this option if there are `JPEG` images in the same folder that you do not wish to import.
 This option is usually used where the camera stores `RAW+JPEG` and you only want to work on the `RAW` files, leaving the `JPEG` images untouched.

-### add to library
+### Open from disk

-The "add to library" button allows you to add one or more existing images to the darktable library from the local filesystem.
+The "Open from disk" button allows you to add one or more existing images to the darktable library from the local filesystem.
 This process does not copy or move images but merely adds their details to the library database and creates XMP sidecar files for them.

 select only new pictures
 : Tick this box to restrict the _initial_ selection (when the dialog is loaded) to only those images that have not already been loaded into the darktable library.
 If you attempt to reload existing images into the darktable library, data for those images will be reloaded from the XMP sidecar files.
 A button is also available at the bottom of the dialog to select only "new" images for the currently-selected folder.

 ---

-**Note:** "Add to library" does not create duplicates of your image files in a separate folder structure but processes them in-situ.
-The "add to library" process simply adds details of those images to darktable's library database (and creates an XMP sidecar file if applicable) allowing the images to be viewed and developed.
+**Note:** "Open from disk" does not create duplicates of your image files in a separate folder structure but processes them in-situ.
+The "Open from disk" process simply adds details of those images to darktable's library database (and creates an XMP sidecar file if applicable) allowing the images to be viewed and developed.

 This means that if you delete images from disk after having added them, darktable cannot access them any more.
 Moreover, darktable does not watch for changes in the filesystem.
 Any new images will not be shown until they are explicitly imported.

 ---

-### copy & import
+### Import from camera

 This option copies images from another location on your filesystem (including mounted storage devices) and then adds the copied images to the darktable library.